SapirLastimoza-Dooley/Portfolio/_projects/project_database_analysis.md

    # 480w:    /assets/img/blog/blog/hydejack-8.jpg
 caption:     Analysis and visualization of trends in car sales data.
 description: >
-  In this project, my team was tasked with applying statistical analysis to a single database of car sales to produce key numerical data.
-With this data, we then produced various infographics in order to make reasonable assumptions about the population.
+  The purpose of this project is to perform statistical analysis on a database of car dealership sales and produce key numerical data using Python.
+With this data, infographics depicting sales distribution based on different criteria are produced and reasonable assumptions about the total population can be made.

 links:
   - title:   Github